Home

 All about Charnockite and Kenyte Properties

 Know all about Charnockite and Kenyte properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Charnockite and Kenyte belong to Igneous Rocks.Texture of Charnockite is Granular whereas that of Kenyte is Glassy, Granular.
 Charnockite appears Veined or Pebbled and Kenyte appears Banded and Foilated.
-The luster of Charnockite is not available while that of Kenyte is greasy to dull.
+The luster of Charnockite is while that of Kenyte is greasy to dull.
 Charnockite is available in black, grey, orange, pink, white colors whereas Kenyte is available in brown, buff, cream, green, grey, pink, white colors.
 The commercial uses of Charnockite are curling, gemstone, laboratory bench tops, tombstones and that of Kenyte are cemetery markers, creating artwork.

 Compare Igneous Rocks